Lisa-dk/self-supervised-htr/README.md

 This repository then contains the following:
 - A PyTorch implementation of Puigcerver's HTR model, adapted with column-wise max-pooling.
 For the model architecture, see "[Are Multidimensional Recurrent Layers Really Necessary for Handwritten Text Recognition?](https://ieeexplore.ieee.org/document/8269951)".
-- The implementation of GANwriting, adapted s.t. the generator is conditioned on one-hot encoded labels, the text and images are encoded and processed in the same manner as the HTR model's chosen preprocessing.
+- The [implementation](https://github.com/omni-us/research-GANwriting) of [GANwriting](https://link.springer.com/chapter/10.1007/978-3-030-58592-1_17), adapted s.t. the generator is conditioned on one-hot encoded labels, the text and images are encoded and processed in the same manner as the HTR model's chosen preprocessing.
+- The implementation of the self-supervised HTR framework with two image-based losses and two style-invariant losses.
+- An implementation of a Siamese Network used for one of the style-invariant losses.
 - The code for the creation of the new datasplits (and their recreation with synthetic images): IAM-GEN, IAM-HTR, IAM-GEN-SIA as described in the thesis.

 The structure is based on the implementation of [HTR-Flor](https://ieeexplore.ieee.org/document/9266005)